zeroherolin/xdma-dma-sg/README.md

-# Getting Started
+# Configuring FPGA DMA-SG via PCIe XDMA

 This repository provides a comprehensive guide to working with the XDMA driver for DMA-SG operations.

 The flow is based on connecting the DMA-s port to PCIe XDMA.
 This may seem redundant, but it is just for testing.
-You can connect the s-port to any stream device without modifying the shell scripts.
+You can connect the s-port to any stream device without reconstructing the shell scripts.

+## Getting Started

-## Prerequisites
+### Prerequisites

   * Make sure you have the necessary hardware and software environment set up, including the DMA IP drivers [[https://github.com/Xilinx/dma_ip_drivers](https://github.com/Xilinx/dma_ip_drivers)].
   * Make sure you have the required permissions to execute commands and access devices.

-## Instructions
+### Instructions

 - 编译XDMA驱动和tools
 ``` bash